1zzowiebeha/1zzowiebeha/README.md

 I am a backend web-developer.

 Here is the technology stack I am learning:
-HTML
+- HTML
-CSS
+- CSS
-Javascript
+- Javascript
-PostgreSQL
+- PostgreSQL
+- Django
-Django
+- Django REST Framework
-AWS
+- AWS

 <!--
 **1zzowiebeha/1zzowiebeha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.